-The club executive, depending on the severity and frequency of the violation(s) may issue at their discretion verbal warnings, written warnings, a suspension of range privileges or termination of the offender's club membership.
+The club executive may issue at their discretion verbal warnings, written warnings, a suspension of range privileges or termination of the offender's club membership.

 If the actions of the member are reportable to the police or chief firearms office, such report will be made in writing to the member.